-The recommendations complement international sectoral standards.
+The high-level recommendations complement and are intended to inform any potential updates to international sectoral standards and principles.
 Authorities should rely on sectoral standards and principles for cross-border cooperation relevant to the supervision and oversight of GSC arrangements, where they perform the same economic function as existing regulated activities covered by these standards.
 These include, for example, the IOSCO Principles regarding Cross-Border Supervisory Cooperation, the CPMI-IOSCO Principles for Financial Market Infrastructures, including the Responsibilities of Authorities and particularly Responsibility E, the FATF standards, in particular Recommendation 15, and the relevant principles applicable to cross-border banking supervision and crisis management of the BCBS and the FSB.
 Efforts by the standard setting bodies to review, and where appropriate adjust their standards to take into account the novel features of stablecoins can further promote international consistency and reduce the risk of arbitrage or regulatory underlaps.
-See Annex 2 for examples of vulnerabilities and regulatory tools, and international standards by activity of a GSC arrangement to address these vulnerabilities.